Mickie Yoshino: EnTRANS and jazz/fusion activities

 Since the 2000s, Yoshino has frequently played with the jazz musicians Kenji Hino and Masa Kohama.

 The Golden Cups reunion

 In the early 2000s, Yoshino participated in the reunion of the Golden Cups and a documentary film, The Golden Cups One More Time, which was produced by Altamira Pictures.
 The movie showed the band's influence on many Japanese rock players, such as Kiyoshiro Imawano, Akiko Yano, Takayuki Inoue, and Ken Yokoyama.

 Go-Die-Go's Endless Journey

 Yoshino reformed Godiego in 2006 with the popular members Yukihide Takekawa, Takami Asano, Steve Fox, and Tommy Snyder.
 They had a three-year series of concerts for Tokyo Metropolitan Art Space, 2007–2009.
 In 2014, Yoji Yoshizawa joined the band, and they continue to tour, releasing CDs and DVDs.

-BandsIn 2011, Altamira Music Inc., a group company of Altamira Pictures, produced Mickie's 60 years anniversary concert "Mickie Yoshino - The Band of Wine & Roses".
-They distributed a booklet contains Mickie's long interview and his band history, for the concert.